June 26, 2026

 Role in financial reporting and GAAP compliance

 The tax provision plays a central role in financial reporting.
-Under U.S. GAAP, you’re required to record tax expenses in the same period in which the related income is earned.
-A clear process for calculating current and deferred tax provisions helps ensure your income tax expense reflects your true taxable position and makes your financial statements easier to compare across reporting periods.
+Under GAAP, you're required to record tax expenses in the same period in which the related income is earned.
+A clear process for calculating current and deferred tax provisions confirms your income tax expense reflects your true taxable position and makes your financial statements easier to compare across reporting periods.

 Impact on EPS and investor relationships